 Talk to your health care provider if you think one of your medicines may be causing heartburn.
 Never change or stop taking medicine without talking to your provider first.

-You should treat heartburn because reflux can damage the lining of your esophagus.
+You should treat frequent heartburn (heartburn that occurs 2 or more days per week) because reflux can damage the lining of your esophagus.
 This can cause serious problems over time.
 Changing your habits can be helpful in preventing heartburn and other symptoms of GERD.

 The following tips will help you avoid heartburn and other GERD symptoms.
 Talk to your provider if you are still bothered by heartburn after trying these steps.

 First, avoid foods and drinks that can trigger reflux, such as:

 - Carbonated drinks